synergy-design-system/synergy-design-system/packages/metadata/CONTEXT.md

 - Scraped docs ingestion is intentionally out of scope in this phase.
 - Some metadata values are still fallback/default driven (e.g. `unknown` for missing `since`).
 - Package exports now expose only the public runtime query API; internal build/runtime modules are intentionally unpublished.
-- Tokens and styles now have partial artifact-depth collectors; fonts/assets currently remain setup-only.
+- Tokens, styles, and fonts now have partial artifact-depth collectors; assets currently remains setup-only.
-- Fonts/assets artifact entities and canonical layer mappings are not implemented yet.
+- Assets artifact entities and canonical layer mappings are not implemented yet.
 - The public API currently provides generic store/query access only; domain-specific facades (components/tokens/styles/assets) are not implemented yet.

 ## Data/Folder State